What Is the South Staffordshire Railway Walk?

 If you don’t mind stepping off the main South Staffordshire Railway Walk route, we recommend Crumbles Coffee Shop.
-It’s another charming little building that belongs to Compton Care; a care home helping people with incurable conditions to live their best life.
-There’s also one of their charity shops next door if you’re after a bargain!
+It’s another charming little building belonging to Compton Care, a care home helping people with incurable conditions live their best lives.
+One of their charity shops is also next door if you’re after a bargain!

 Address: Crumbles Coffee Shop, Compton Hall, 4 Compton Road West, WV3 9DH

-If you’re looking for something a little more substantial, we recommend the Oddfellows pub at Compton.
+If you’re looking for something more substantial, we recommend the Oddfellows pub at Compton.
 It’s just a few metres from the South Staffordshire Railway Walk.
-One of Marston’s pubs, Oddfellows serves a range of British classics, from wholesome pies to fish and chips.
+One of Marston’s pubs, Oddfellows, serves a range of British classics, from wholesome pies to fish and chips.
 You won’t be disappointed with your visit here.
 Although it’s a chain, it’s a bit of a gastropub with a good menu.

 Address: Oddfellows, Compton, Wolverhampton, WV6 8AA

-Things to See on and Do on the South Staffordshire Railway Walk
+Things to See and Do on the South Staffordshire Railway Walk

 Visit Tettenhall Transport Heritage Centre